qfwc258/circuidipity/content/2013-03-07-adb-fastboot-android.rst

     $ adb start-server

 Android 4.2.2 now requires the **RSA key fingerprint** of the connecting host to be confirmed before allowing ADB to do its stuff.
-Coonnect the tablet and Android prompts for confirmation:
+Connect the tablet and Android prompts for confirmation:

 .. code-block:: bash